 Are approved for specific Alzheimer's stages.
-These stages — mild, moderate and severe — are based on scores on mental-function tests that assess memory, awareness of time and place, and thinking and reasoning.
+These stages — mild, moderate and severe — are based on scores on tests that assess memory, awareness of time and place, and thinking and reasoning.

-Doctors may, however, prescribe Alzheimer's drugs for stages other than those for which the FDA has approved them.
-Doctors do this because Alzheimer's stages are not exact, individual responses to drugs may vary, and current treatment options are limited.
+Doctors might, however, prescribe Alzheimer's drugs for stages other than those for which the FDA has approved them.
+Alzheimer's stages aren't exact, individual responses to drugs vary and treatment options are limited.

-- Are not approved for mild cognitive impairment (MCI).
-This condition, which involves subtle changes in memory and thinking, may sometimes be a transitional stage between normal age-related memory changes and Alzheimer's disease.
-Many people with MCI — but not all — eventually develop Alzheimer's.
-Clinical trials testing whether Alzheimer's drugs might prevent progression of MCI to Alzheimer's have generally shown no benefit.
+Are not approved for mild cognitive impairment (MCI).
+This condition, which involves subtle changes in memory and thinking, can be a transitional stage between normal age-related memory changes and Alzheimer's disease.
+Many people with MCI — but not all — eventually develop Alzheimer's or another dementia.

 Three cholinesterase inhibitors are commonly prescribed: